ashyapeachie/password-generator/README.md

 # password-generator
 This password generator project was made in Python's Idle!
 This is my first time coding using Python and I wanted to share my learnings.
+-will update my thought process and learnings later!